Zest-studi-o/P03-Hangman/TESTING.md

 ### Known Bugs

-Bug number 3 remains unfixed as this was difficult to reproduce at times and did not affect the game, it also doesn't display correctly in smaller screen sizes, but considering the display of this game is done in the terminal and no layout settings are available to reduce font sizes and that this is not a requirement for this project this was left as it is, the important part relies on the the game logic working correctly, which works as expected.
+Bug number 3 remains unfixed as this was difficult to reproduce at times and did not affect the game, the logo also doesn't display correctly in smaller screen sizes, but considering the display of this game is done in the terminal and no layout settings are available to reduce font sizes and that this is not a requirement for this project this was left as it is, the important part relies on the the game logic working correctly, which works as expected.

 ---